 Look around the heritage sector today and you will see many other museums engaging in similar work, from the pivotal Artist and Empire exhibition at Tate Britain in 2015 which contrasted historic art with contemporary interpretations, to the Empire Through the Lens community photography project at Bristol Museums in 2017, to the forthcoming Displays of Power: A Natural History of Empire exhibition at the Grant Museum of Zoology.

 By beginning to reveal some of the links to Empire within our objects and our Borough, we are not providing a comprehensive history of this huge topic.
 But, by adding new interpretations and previously forgotten perspectives, museums can aid the vital first step towards making this part of our history accessible to everyone, enabling a more informed discussion and understanding of the British Empire’s impact at every level of society.

-Below, you will find links to the British Empire explored through a variety of objects in the Elmbridge Museum collection.
+Under the headings below, you will find the British Empire explored through a variety of objects in the Elmbridge Museum collection.
 This selection reflects the British Empire's historic presence within local thought, homes, and the landscape.

 At the bottom of the page, click on the Curator's Talks heading to find behind the scenes videos, interviews, and talks about the exhibition process, including a conversation about Museums and Empire with Dr. Alison Smith of the National Portrait Gallery.